xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

   - use the known heuristic
 - what is the time cost and energy cost of the algorithm?
   - since this algorithm is run only once and can be precomputed, thus the overhead of time and energy cost is not important.

+### Connection to my research
+- The multicore can be mapped to multiple machines in a data center.
+But I am not very clear of how to map the reliability management model to distributed data centers.